Medical Policy: 02.01.21

 - Soft diet for at least 3 months

-- Orthotic use consistent for at least 3 months
+- Orthotic (night guards or bite plates) use is consistent for at least 3 months

-- Physical therapy continuously for a minimum of 3 months
+- Physical therapy regularly (at a minimum weekly) for a minimum of 3 months

 Procedure Codes and Billing Guidelines:

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.

 - 20600 Arthrocentesis, aspiration and/or injection, small joint or bursa (eg, fingers, toes); without ultrasound guidance

 - 20605 Arthrocentesis, aspiration and/or injection, intermediate joint or bursa (eg, temporomandibular, acromioclavicular, wrist, elbow or ankle, olecranon bursa); without ultrasound guidance

 - 21060 Meniscectomy, partial or complete, temporomandibular joint